proXDhiya/LiteCoreDB/README.md

 # LiteCoreDB

 A minimal SQL database learning project powered by Bun.js and TypeScript.
-LiteCoreDB provides a small REPL ("LiteCode>") with a regex‑driven command router, a pluggable command system (System and Database categories), and an on‑disk database file with a simple 100‑byte header inspired by SQLite.
+LiteCoreDB provides a small REPL ("LiteCore>") with a regex‑driven command router, a pluggable command system (System and Database categories), and an on‑disk database file with a simple 100‑byte header inspired by SQLite.

 Goals:
 - Explore how a small DB engine could be structured.